 This work is supported by the National Institutes of Health: R01MH129360.

-This study of the Youth, Media & Wellbeing Research Lab aims to better understand the contexts and characteristics that influence how social media use connects with mental health and wellbeing for young adolescents.
-It capitalizes and expands upon an existing longitudinal study and, for a subset of young users (13- to 17-year-olds), utilizes data that assesses adolescents moment-by-moment.
+The Adolescent Media Project, a collaborative study between the Youth, Media & Wellbeing Research Lab and the Boston Children’s Digital Wellness Lab, aims to better understand the contexts and characteristics that influence how social media use connects with mental health and wellbeing for young adolescents.
+It capitalizes and expands upon an existing longitudinal study and, for a subset of young users (13- to 14-year-olds), utilizes data that assesses adolescents moment-by-moment.

 The study’s primary aim is to determine the specific characteristics (e.g., demographics) and social contexts (e.g., COVID pandemic, family media rules) of adolescents’ online social interactions (e.g., relationship of the people interacting, content of interaction, total amount of use) that are associated with indicators of mental wellbeing.